 - 4.6.27 The site is not currently accessible to existing local facilities and services, such as schools, health services and local shops according to the Core Strategy accessibility standards.
 Consequently, unlocking the potential of the site will require provision of supporting facilities within the early phases of development to avoid creating a cardependent community. - 4.6.28 Some facilities, including a school, local centre (including local shops and other services) and health centre / doctor's surgery, will need to be provided on the site, within walking distance of homes to satisfy the accessibility standard.
 The scale of housing development proposed is considered to be large enough to provide and sustain these important services in the longer term.
-As one of the largest housing allocations in the district, which will mainly take the form of family-sized homes, a through school consisting of a two form entry primary school to serve the development and a four form entry secondary school to both serve the development and help to address the wider needs of the district is justified.
+As one of the largest housing allocations in the district, which will mainly take the form of family-sized homes, a through school consisting of a two form entry primary school to serve the development and help to address the wider needs of the district is justified.